Karnataka PGCET 2025: Last Minute Preparation Tips

 Take Regular Breaks & Adequate Sleep

 You can maintain motivation and avoid burnout by taking a break from studying.
 It's beneficial to treat yourself so you can return to your study environment with ease and feel happy.
-Study breaks provide you with a greater sense of control over your time and enables you to still have fun.
+Study breaks provide you with a greater sense of control over your time and enable you to still have fun.
 It will be easier to resume work after a break, and you'll be better able to maintain your focus throughout exams.
 This accountability will help you in the long run.

 Provide variation for yourself throughout each break by taking into account the following: